|Background: History, Location and Research

 Directions to the Station

 The William Beebe Tropical Research Station (WBTRS), also known as Simla, is located in the Arima valley of Trinidad's Northern Range.
 The station was formerly the New York Zoological Society's Tropical Research Station.
 A family estate, it was originally purchased by Dr. William Beebe in 1949.
 Dr. Beebe purchased the estate, which he renamed "Simla" after India's charming "summer capital" in the Himalayan Mountains which he visited during his research that resulted in his monumental four-volume "A Monograph of the Pheasants."
 In 1950 he donated the estate to the New York Zoological Society, now the Wildlife Conservation Society, for establishment of the Tropical Research Station.

 Beebe was an American scientist, adventurer and author, and is considered by many to be "the father of Neotropical Ecology."
 He first visited Trinidad in 1908 and became enamored with the country's wildlife.
-You can find a very interesting biography of Beebe here along with extensive related materials.

 The New York Zoological Society supported the Station until the 1970s, and during this period the station became an important hub for the study of Neotropical ecology, botany, entomology, ornithology, herpetology, as well as bats, fishes, and fiddler crabs.
 Many of these works were published in Zoologica, the scientific publication of the New York Zoological Society.
 A total of 306 papers have been published based on work conducted at the field station in the more than 50 years of the Research Station's existence.